See related histories: Arizona Department of Racing and Arizona Racing Commission; Arizona State Boxing and Mixed Martial Arts Commission.

 Formal agreements, known as tribal-state gaming compacts, must be negotiated between the state and any tribe who wishes to conduct gaming activities on tribal land.
 The Department was created in 1995 to regulate the gaming industry and to ensure compliance with Arizona tribal-state gaming compacts.

 A succession of legal challenges during the 1990’s eventually led to a series of tribal-state compacts executed by Governor Hull and Governor Napolitano.
 In addition, several ballot measures were proposed.
 In 1996, Proposition 201 was approved by the electors at the November 5, 1996 general election.
 In 2002, three measures were placed on the ballot.
 Proposition 202, which provided that gaming compacts would last for 10 years with subsequent automatic renewals, passed.
-Proposition 200 and Proposition 201 failed. https://gaming.az.gov/about/history/timeline(link is external)
+Proposition 200 and Proposition 201 failed.
+See the Tribal Gaming History page on the Arizona Department of Gaming website: https://gaming.az.gov/tribal-gaming/history

 Laws 1992, Chapter 286 authorized the state to enter into negotiations to develop compacts which would permit gaming on Indian lands.
 The Arizona Department of Racing was designated as the state gaming agency, and was authorized to administer the compacts.
 The Permanent Tribal-State Compact Fund was created, consisting of monies received from tribes as their share of the regulatory costs incurred by the Department of Racing to implement the compacts.